 William Fairfield Whiting (1894-1916) who moved in 1916 to 182 Elm Street (the home that his mother died in in 1915 FINDAGRAVE – He was Secretary of Commerce under Coolidge and president of Whiting Paper after his father’s death.
 IMAGE and STORY about him – MILL

-Joseph M Towne (1921-late 1950s) – Joseph owned the National Blank Book along with his brothers.
+Joseph M Towne (1921-1962) – Joseph owned the National Blank Book along with his brothers.
 His wife Jessie Louise Dodd was responsible for the design outline of the Olmsted Garden.
 The Olmsted Brothers worked on the landscape from 1923 to 1925.
-She had two sons (William b 1914 and Robertson b 1918) and they would have loved the children’s garden.
+She had two sons (William b August 10 1914 and Robertson b January 4 1917) and they would have loved the children’s garden.
 FINDAGRAVE – MILL – Jessie Towne founded the Holyoke Community Chest in 1921 and in 1927 the Holyoke Council of World Relations.
 Both Joseph and Jessie Towne died in their Linden Street home.

-Philip Sheridan – who would make it to be president and head engineer at Tighe and Bond.
+Philip Sheridan (1963-1986) – who would make it to be president, treasurer, and head engineer at Tighe and Bond.
 FINDAGRAVE

 The major feature of the Olmsted plan for the grounds is the “Secret Flower Garden”.
 PLAN

 Sanborn 1915 map and all prior year maps have nothing on this block